-Novel computational and experimental techniques, and their combination: The development of new computational and experimental techniques targeting increased spatial resolution, time domains, and in operando conditions is needed to generate new insights into the construction of ultra-high-performing battery systems.
-Realising this development is challenging for both theoretical and experimental science, and enhanced collaboration between disciplines is necessary to unlock the next generation of battery technologies.
-Experimental input is needed to identify realistic input parameters for the development of new computational models, and modelling results need to be validated against experimental results131.
-Likewise, the interpretation of experimental results can be done with higher precision if theoretical models can be used in combination with experiments.
+Novel computational and experimental techniques and their combination: The development of new computational and experimental techniques targeting increased spatial resolution, time domains, and operando conditions is needed to generate new insights into the construction of ultra-high-performing battery systems.
+Realising this development is challenging for both theoretical and experimental science, and enhanced collaboration between disciplines is needed to identify realistic input parameters for the development of new computational models, and modelling results need to be validated against experimental results172.
+Likewise, the interpretation of experimental results can be made with higher precision if theoretical models can be used in combination with experiments.

-To develop the battery interface genome, high-quality/high-fidelity data and insights are required, which calls for the development of superior in operando experimental techniques for establishing atomic-level understanding on smaller scales and on various time scales and dimensions.
+High-quality/high-fidelity data and insights are required to develop the battery interface genome, high-quality/high-fidelity data, and insights are required, which calls for developing superior operando experimental techniques for establishing atomic-level understanding on smaller scales and various time scales and dimensions.
 Moreover, on-the-fly acquisition and analysis should be targeted to provide instantaneous input for the materials acceleration platform developed in MAP.
-BIG therefore offers a unique opportunity to develop a common European platform, as well as common European battery standards for data acquisition and transfer that could serve as worldwide standards.
+BIG, therefore, offers a unique opportunity to develop a common European platform and common European battery standards for data acquisition and transfer that could serve as worldwide standards.

-In addition to the continuous improvement and development of new experimental techniques and methodologies targeting the scale of atoms and ions and also spatially-resolving heterogeneous distributions of atoms and ions from nano, to meso and micro-scales, radical new ways of combining experimental, theoretical, and data-driven techniques will be necessary.
-For example, developing novel experimental and computational techniques targeting the time and length scales of electron localisation, mobility, and transfer reactions.
-Advanced physics-based hybrid models and simulation techniques have to be used for the interpretation of cutting-edge in operando experiments.
-Efficient methods for using the large datasets to determine the descriptors of multi-scale/multi-structure theories have to be developed.
-This should also include recent progress on graph and network theory applied to electrolyte interphase formation.132 With these technical advances, new insights will follow, allowing us to control access to the fine tuning of the battery interface and thus develop the next generation of ultra-high-performing batteries.
+In addition to the continuous improvement of optimised existing as well as development of new experimental techniques and methodologies targeting the scale of atoms and ions and also spatially-resolving heterogeneous distributions of atoms and ions from nano to meso and micro-scales, radically new ways of combining experimental, theoretical, and data-driven techniques will be necessary.
+For example, developing novel experimental and computational techniques targeting the time and length scales of electron localisation, mobility, transfer reactions, ion dynamics, and distributions.
+Advanced physics-based hybrid models and simulation techniques must be used for the interpretation of cutting-edge operando experiments.
+Efficient methods for using large datasets to determine the descriptors of multi-scale/multi-structure theories have to be developed.
+This should also include recent progress on graph and network theory applied to electrolyte interphase formation.173 With these technical advances, new insights will follow, allowing us to control access to the fine-tuning of the battery interface and thus develop the next generation of ultra-high-performing batteries.

-European data infrastructure: Currently, no shared infrastructure or large-scale database of battery-oriented interface properties is available comparable to, for example, existing structure databases for organic and inorganic materials. ^{133,134} Implementing such European data infrastructure would require the further development and utilisation of characterisation techniques capable of providing a high-fidelity description of the interfaces and their dynamics.
-X-ray-based techniques as well as neutron-based techniques are examples of techniques that will be critical, specifically when combined, in order to gain information about battery interfaces.
-Furthermore, to accelerate our findings, systematic measurements in parallel with multi-technique information/data from the same materials/interfaces must be established, representing a game-changing approach differing from the current single-technique paradigm.
-6 High-throughput experiments should be designed to allow investigation of a large number of samples at great comparability and reproducibility alongside provision of pertinent auxiliary data.
+European data infrastructure: Currently, no shared infrastructure or large-scale database of battery-oriented interface properties is available comparable to, for example, existing structure databases for organic and inorganic materials.^{174-176} Implementing such European data infrastructure, starting from the BIG-MAP Archive, would require further development and utilisation of characterisation techniques capable of providing a high-fidelity description of the interfaces and their dynamics.
+X-ray-based techniques, as well as neutron-based techniques, are examples of techniques that will be critical, specifically when combined, in order to gain information about battery interfaces.
+Furthermore, to accelerate our findings, systematic measurements in parallel with multi-technique information/data from the same materials/interfaces must be established, representing a game-changing approach differing from the current single-technique paradigm.9 High-throughput experiments should be designed to allow the investigation of a large number of samples at great comparability and reproducibility alongside the provision of pertinent auxiliary data.
 This requires workflows that can generate and analyse large amounts of data in an automated/autonomous and correlated manner, representing a major advance toward defining a new methodology for acquiring data on battery interfaces.